TamirG765/RAG-Implementation/README.md

 # RAG Document Search System

-A Retrieval-Augmented Generation (RAG) system that converts PDF and DOCX documents into vector embeddings and enables semantic search over the content using PostgreSQL with pgvector.
+A Retrieval-Augmented Generation (RAG) system that converts PDF and DOCX documents into vector embeddings and enables semantic search over the content using PostgreSQL.

 ## How It Works